microsoft/skype-bot-samples/dotnet/EasyGPTBot/README.md

     ```
 - Fill in configuration values in `appsettings.json` file, e.g. `ApiKey` for your Open AI API key.
 - Optionally copy `appsettings.json5` to `appsettings.Development.json` to override default settings.
-- set `ASPNETCORE_ENVIRONMENT` environment variable to `Development` (or optionally use feature of your IDE for that purpose)
+- Set `ASPNETCORE_ENVIRONMENT` environment variable to `Development` (or optionally use feature of your IDE for that purpose)
+- Run Azure storage emulator (or Azurite) if you want to use local storage for bot state.
 - Run the bot from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal